Second Sino-Japanese War: Japanese expansion

-Warlords in the Republic of China
+Warlord Era

+The Qing dynasty was on the brink of collapse due to internal revolts and the imposition of the unequal treaties, while Japan had emerged as a great power through its efforts to modernize.
 In 1911, factions of the Qing Army uprose against the government, staging a revolution that swept across China's southern provinces.
 The Qing responded by appointing Yuan Shikai, commander of the loyalist Beiyang Army, as temporary prime minister in order to subdue the revolution.
 Yuan, wanting to remain in power, compromised with the revolutionaries, and agreed to abolish the monarchy and establish a new republican government, under the condition he be appointed president of China.
 The new Beiyang government of China was proclaimed in March 1912, after which Yuan Shikai began to amass power for himself.
 In 1913, the parliamentary political leader Song Jiaoren was assassinated; it is generally believed Yuan Shikai ordered the assassination.

 Yuan Shikai then forced the parliament to pass a bill to strengthen the power of the president and sought to restore the imperial system, becoming the new emperor of China.
 However, there was little support for an imperial restoration among the general population, and protests and demonstrations soon broke out across the country.
 Yuan's attempts at restoring the monarchy triggered the National Protection War, and Yuan Shikai was overthrown after only a few months.
 In the aftermath of Shikai's death in June 1916, control of China fell into the hands of the Beiyang Army leadership.

 The Beiyang government was a civilian government in name, but in practice it was a military dictatorship with a different warlord controlling each province of the country.
 China was reduced to a fractured state.
 As a result, China's prosperity began to wither and its economy declined.
+The country remained fragmented under the Beiyang Government and was unable to resist foreign incursions.
 This instability presented an opportunity for nationalistic politicians in Japan to press for territorial expansion.

-Twenty-One Demands

-In 1915, Japan issued the Twenty-One Demands to extort further political and commercial privilege from China, which was accepted by the regime of Yuan Shikai.
-Following World War I, Japan acquired the German Empire's sphere of influence in Shandong province, leading to nationwide anti-Japanese protests and mass demonstrations in China.
-The country remained fragmented under the Beiyang Government and was unable to resist foreign incursions.
+Nationalist reunification

 For the purpose of unifying China and defeating the regional warlords, the Kuomintang (KMT) in Guangzhou launched the Northern Expedition from 1926 to 1928 with limited assistance from the Soviet Union.

-Jinan incident

 The National Revolutionary Army (NRA) formed by the Kuomintang swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
 The conflicts were collectively known as the Jinan incident of 1928, during which time the Japanese military killed several Chinese officials and fired artillery shells into Jinan.
 According to the investigation results of the Association of the Families of the Victims of the Jinan massacre, it showed that 6,123 Chinese civilians were killed and 1,701 injured.
 Relations between the Chinese Nationalist government and Japan severely worsened as a result of the Jinan incident.